piku235/JungiThemeBundle/Resources/doc/index.md

 ### What exactly is a theme?

-A theme is an ordinary object which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
+A theme is class which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
 Basically themes lives in bundles and you can have in a single bundle one or multiple themes.
 When to use multiple themes in a single bundle you can read in the **Themes overview** chapter.

+### How to get the current theme?

+The current theme is stored under a theme holder.
+This theme holder is a class which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeHolderInterface`.
+To get the current theme you must use the service `jungi_theme.holder` and call its method **getTheme**.
+The class `Jungi\Bundle\ThemeBundle\Core\SimpleThemeHolder` is the default theme holder and you can change it at the [configuration](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/configuration.md)

 ### Themes overview

-I have explained here many important details about themes e.g. template locations, overriding bundle templates.
+The chapter contains many important things about themes e.g. template locations, overriding bundle templates.
 If you're interested [click here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/themes-overview.md).

 ### Theme mappings